ramSeraph/vectorvector/README.md

                                rome, tokyo, palma
   -d, --data=<dataDir>       The data directory containing elevation data in
                                GeoTIFF format.
+      --epsilon=<contourEpsilon>
+                             Specifies the epsilon value to apply to contour lines for reducing the number of points using the Ramer–Douglas–Peucker algorithm.
+A higher
+                               value simplifies the lines more by removing points, while a lower value retains more detail.
+                               The default value is 3.
+Set to 0 to disable line simplification.
   -f, --outputFormat=<outputFormat>
                              The format of the output, must be one of files, mbtiles